Robert Nagy (PhD student)

 Cerified Instructor with The Carpentries (https://carpentries.org) (2020)

-PhD in Molecular and Clinical Medicine (Data Science for Health Technology Appraisal) - ongoing / exp. completion: Q1/Q2 2021
+PhD in Molecular and Clinical Medicine (Data Science for Health Technology Assessment) - ongoing / exp. completion: Q2 2021 - The University of Edinburgh

 Hold tutorial sessions for year-two Medical students for the module called 'Data Science in Medicine' ( MBChB: Year 2 Molecules to Society 2a (2018-2019) ).
 And marked assignments.

-Teaching assistant at the Business School (Python Programming, Business Research Methods, Economics of Corporate Strategy)
+Teaching Assistant at the Business School (Python Programming for Business Applications, Business Research Methods-I, Economics of Corporate Strategy)

 Lothian Cancer Data Intelligence Project - one of the business cases is to explore ustilisation potential of routine clinical data assets to better estimate new Oncology drug adoption case impact on healthcare budget holder and standard service provision.
 This work is to be done within the framework of the Edinburgh Cancer Information Modernisation Programme.